top of page

 Introduction to Iridology

-Iridology truly is a ‘window’ that helps us understand our physical, mental, and emotional health.
-You’ll learn the first and most important thing to look for when doing an iris assessment and you’ll be able to use this training with the very next person you meet.
-We’ll reveal the benefits and limitations, walk through a few case studies, and discuss recommendations.
+Clues to Health in the Eyes - Iridology truly is a 'window' to understanding our physical, mental and emotional health.
+You'll learn the first and most important thing to look for when doing an iris assessment - and be able to use this new skill on the very next person you meet!
+Benefits and limitations of Iridology, a few case studies, and general recommendations will also be presented.

 irismapwithphoto.jpg